waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
 If the host machine is connected to the internet, it will automatically download the pretrained model from PyTorch server.
 If users want to provide a pre-trained model, the path of the pretrained model can be listed in the configuration.

-- `pretrained_models` is a path to a pre-rained PyTorch models such as fcn32s_from_caffe.pth
+- `pretrained_net` in configuration is a path to a prerained PyTorch model such as fcn32s_from_caffe.pth

 **All of the files and folders must be in one folder, and the folder needs to be mounted as `/storage`**